 To help your learners’ motivation, always ensure that the environment you create meets your learners’ first-level needs.
 This will enable them to feel comfortable and secure enough to learn and progress to the higher levels.
 You will need to appreciate that some learners may not have these lower needs met in their home lives, which might make it difficult for them to move on to the higher levels.

 Always try to establish a purposeful environment where your learners can feel safe, secure, confident and valued.

-While you may be very good at delivering your subject, you might have no control over the environment and will need to create a suitable atmosphere if you can.
-However, your enthusiasm and passion for your subject should help engage your learners.
+While you may be very good at delivering your subject, you might have no control over the environment and you will need to create a suitable and safe learning atmosphere if you can.
+However, your enthusiasm and passion for your subject should help to engage your learners.
 If you can also make your session interesting, active and varied, your learners will enjoy the experience and remember more about the subject and you, rather than the environment or lack of facilities.

-Peter and Hull (1969) devised the principle that people are promoted to their highest level of competence, after which further promotion raises them to a level just beyond this and they become incompetent.
+Peter and Hull (1969) devised the principle that people are promoted to their highest level of competence.
+After this, further promotion raises them to a level just beyond their competence, and they become incompetent.

 Skinner (1974) believed that behaviour is a function of its consequences.
 For example, your learner will repeat the desired behaviour if positive reinforcement follows.
 Your learner should not repeat the behaviour if negative feedback is given.
 Giving immediate feedback whether positive or negative, should enable your learner to behave in a certain way.

 Positive reinforcement or rewards can include verbal feedback such as 'That's great, you've produced that document without any errors' or 'You're certainly getting on well with that task' through to more tangible rewards such as a certificate at the end of the programme or a promotion or pay rise at work.